mianhuang/DataAnalytics-R-Code/README.md

 # Read Me
-These are the R code for I developed for the Data Analytics Certification Program at University of Texas at Austin.
+These are the R code I developed for the Data Analytics Certification Program at University of Texas at Austin.

 brand_preference.R uses completed survey data to develop a model to predict preferred computer brand.
 The model was applied to incompleted surveys to predict preferred brand.